Stivo/DeScaBaTo/README.md

 - Supports fully encrypted backups (based on custom [KvStore archive format](https://github.com/Stivo/DeScaBaTo/wiki/KvStore-archive-format))
 - Command line interface
-- Supports mounting the backed up data as a windows folder
+- Supports mounting the backed up data, so it can be browsed with a normal file explorer

 Compared to duplicati (this analysis may be outdated):